 Despite being the old professional baseball stadium in America, Rickwood Field hasn’t hosted a regular tenant since 1987 when the Birmingham Barons moved to suburban Hoover.
 However, since 1996 the Barons and Friends of Rickwood have hosted a throwback game at the stadium.
 The game usually takes places during the Barons’ first homestand in late May or early June immediately after Memorial Day weekend.
 I previously attended the 20th Rickwood Classic in 2015, but Katie badly wanted to attend the game so it was incorporated into our road trip plans.

 Really ambitious baseball fans can attend a Barons’ game at Regions Field, which opened in 2013, in downtown Birmingham, and attend the Rickwood Classic on consecutive days.
 Usually the Barons’ schedule has them hosting a game at Regions Field the day before and after the Rickwood Classic, so it is possible to see all four Minor League ballparks in Alabama within a relatively short time frame.

 Stories say that Rick Woodward, who owned the Birmingham Coal Barons in the early 1900s, used Philadelphia’s Shibe Park and Pittsburgh’s Forbes Fields as the models for his new ballpark.

 Attending the Rickwood Classic is really like attending a game from another era.
-The starting lineups are written in chalk on a board shortly after entering the park.
+The starting lineups are written on a chalkboard shortly right as fans enter the park.

 Beyond the chalk-written lineups, the game lacks many of the elements of a modern Minor League game.
 There are no promotional contests between innings and no walk-up music for batters or music between innings.
 The only music is played by a live band behind home plate that plays music fitting each year’s theme.
 The 2018 Classic celebrated the “Fabulous Fifties” when the Barons were affiliated with the New York Yankees (1953-56).